 This morning I got the first letter that I have received in ten days—only one from you, my dear, one from H[anson Teed], and the other from [Fanny] Irene [Teed] & Ma with knife enclosed although I have three or four letters and one written yesterday enclosing $2 for which I want to pay for stamps which I have had & I want some more now for I am out of the article.

 I am in usual health.
 A beautiful day.
 Forgive [me] for writing [on] Sunday but I expect to do worse things today—work in rifle pits.
 One week ago about one hundred miles from here, it was a different program.
 It was the sharp musketry volley that we had in the fierce skirmish fight & the roar of cannon.
-Since them we have not heard the sound of artillery and it is quiet here in our sylvan camp in the bright green wood.
+Since then we have not heard the sound of artillery and it is quiet here in our sylvan camp in the bright green wood.
 But the boys are playing cards in every direction—too bad—& then they keep us busy to [help us forget] of the great battle on the Rappahannock of one week ago where thousands of our brave boys fell.
-We fear [the] fighting has been wasted and His fortunes affect our future movements.
+We fear [the] fighting has been wasted and his fortunes affect our future movements.
 We feel worse now both for our country & on [our] own account.
 Oh that the Lord will give us the victory over our enemies for war is dreadful, it is, dear one.

 I made a mistake in yesterday’s letter, dated in one day ahead.
 You wrote me a good, loving letter just like your own dear self.
-Thank you for that.
-[Illegible] wish I might walk with my sweet one over it this morning—our own door sill.
+Thank you for that. [illegible] wish I might walk with my sweet one over it this morning—our own door sill.
 When will it be, I wonder.
 I thank you for writing me lovingly for I think of you still in love, in dear desires & deep ardent passions—a loving embrace would not come unwelcome truly from you, my sweet loving pet.
 Well, hope on.
 Trust & hope ever, my sweet birdling—my nightingale of eve.
 Wish you could serenade me some night in love’s sweet melodies & practice on others their string instruments.

 I am a bad boy you will think.
 You will forgive, won’t you?
 I now you will for what true trusting woman will not?
 I ought not to write big today but our stays are so transient now-a-days.
 We may not move from here this month & we may be before tomorrow far away from here.
 I must write when I can.